 Smithville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The rate of college-level education in Smithville is quite a bit lower than the national average among all cities of 21.84%: just 10.85% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Smithville with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.85% of people over 25 have a bachelor's degree or advanced degree.

 Smithville is an extremely ethnically-diverse city.
 The people who call Smithville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Smithville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Smithville include African, German, English, Scots-Irish, and Yugoslavian.